node-gh/gh/README.md

 #### Examples

--   Search issues in current repository
+Search issues in current repository

 ```
 gh is --search 'term'
 ```

--   Search issues in all repositories for a user
+Search issues in all repositories for a user

 ```
 gh is --all --user node-gh --search 'term'
 ```

--   Search issues in a repository for a user
+Search issues in a repository for a user

 ```
 gh is  --user node-gh --repo gh --search 'term'
 ```

--   Search issues in a repository for a user with link and content
+Search issues in a repository for a user with link and content

 ```
 gh is  --user node-gh --repo gh --search 'term'
 ```

--   Search issues with github filters
+Search issues with github filters

 ```
 gh is  --user node-gh --repo gh --search 'updated:<=2013-05-24'
 ```

-### 7. Assign
+### Issue: Assign

 | Option             | Usage        | Type      |
 | ------------------ | ------------ | --------- |